 Grazing is an option after a late frost, when there is little or no chance of plants recovering, or when hay is not an option.
 Spraytopping for weed seed control may also be incorporated, especially if the paddock will be sown to crop the next year.
-Ploughing in the green crop returns organic matter and nutrients to the soil, manages crop residues and weeds, and improves soil fertility and structure.
-The economics need to be considered carefully.19
+Ploughing in the green crop is to return organic matter and nutrients to the soil, manage crop residues, weeds and improve soil fertility and structure.
+The economics need to be considered carefully.
+11

-14.1.7 Harvesting and marketing frosted grain
+Harvesting and marketing frosted grain

-The effect of frost on yield and quality of grain depends on the stage of crop development; generally, as development progresses through grainfilling, the grains become drier and less frost-susceptible.
+The effect of frost on yield and quality of grain depends on the stage of crop development; generally, as development progresses through grain-filling, the grains become drier and less frost-susceptible.

-- If affected during flowering, the grain is aborted and yield is reduced, but rarely are there any negative impacts on quality of remaining grain - If affected during the watery stage, grain does not develop any solids and frosted grains do not appear in the sample.
-Unfrosted grains can compensate and are often larger, with high a test weight - Where there is frost at the milk stage of development, grains may continue to develop, but will be light and shrivelled.
-Grain usually has a low hectolitre weight and high screenings, but this can usually be minimised by adjusting header settings - At late-dough stage, frost can result in wrinkly or scalloped grains.
-Again, the low hectolitre weight and higher screenings and further cleaning may be required
+- If affected during flowering, the grain is aborted and yield is reduced, but rarely are there any negative impacts on quality of remaining grain. - If affected during the watery stage, grain does not develop any solids and frosted grains do not appear in the sample.
+Unfrosted grains can compensate and are often larger with high test weight. - · Where there is frost at the milk stage of development, grains may continue to develop, but will be light and shrivelled.
+Grain usually has a low hectolitre weight and high screenings, but this can usually be minimised by adjusting header settings. - At late dough stage, frost can result in wrinkly or scalloped grains.
+Again, there may be low hectolitre weight and higher screenings and further cleaning may be required.